19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 [Act 12 of 2013 wef 01/05/2013]

-### Reimbursement from Government for shared parental leave benefits
+### Reimbursement from Government for, and recovery by the Government of, shared parental leave benefits

 12G\.—(1) Subject to subsection (2) and any regulations made under section 20, where an employer makes payment to a male employee under section 12E(2), he shall be entitled to claim reimbursement from the Government for —